manaflair/mylittledom/README.md

 Because MyLittleDom uses [Yoga](https://facebook.github.io/yoga/) to layout its elements, it is subject to the same limitations:

-  - The only display currently supported are `display: flex` and `display: none` (using `null` instead of `none`).
+  - The only display currently supported are `display: flex` and `display: none` (using `null` instead of `"none"`).

-  - In order to emulate the `display: block` behaviour, the default value for `flex-direction` is `column`.
+  - In order to emulate the `display: block` behaviour, the default value for `flex-direction` is `"column"`.
   - Element layouts are computed as if they had been declared with `box-sizing: content-box`.

 Additionally, the MyLittleDom renderer deviates from the CSS standard on a few additional points:

   - Fixed positioning will be applied relative to the nearest positioned element instead of the window.

-  - Form elements must live inside form objects, and only live inside their top-most form.
-Two form checkboxes with similar names will not be linked together if they live under two different forms.
+  - Form inputs are strongly linked to their parent form components.
+For example, even if two radio component share a similar name, enabling one of them will not disable the other if they do not share the same form parent.

 #### Styling

   - Unlike actual CSS properties, MyLittleDom properties are correctly typed, and expect a literal `null` instead of `"none"`.

-  - In the same fashion, integer values are stored and returned as such in style properties, instead of being strings.
+  - In the same manner, integer values are stored and returned as such in style properties, instead of being strings.
   - Pixel units are replaced by raw numbers, but percent strings are kept as strings.
 No other unit is currently supported.
   - To prevent mistakes and facilitate onboarding, setting an invalid value will throw instead of being silently ignored.
   - For the same reason, setting an invalid style property will also throw an error.

 ### Supported CSS properties